Abdallahozaifa/Net-Centric-Web-Application/README.md

     * Create another folder called “Schedule” to hold all the files related to this function
     * Add a link in the navigation bar.
 When this link is clicked, myschedule.html is loaded into the content frame.
     * The file myschedule.html should load the side.html located in the Schedule folder (It may simply show “the schedule is subject        to changes”).
+    * Create Injection Function that injects data received from the server into the table.

   Daniel Lopez: <br>
   # Working on